rust-lang/book/nostarch/chapter20.md

 Listing 20-29 mean; for the full macro pattern syntax, see the Rust Reference at *../reference/macros-by-example.html*.

-First we use a set of parentheses to encompass the whole pattern.
+First, we use a set of parentheses to encompass the whole pattern.
 We use a dollar sign (`$`) to declare a variable in the macro system that will contain the Rust code matching the pattern.
 The dollar sign makes it clear this is a macro variable as opposed to a regular Rust variable.
 Next comes a set of